UCSD-SUMS/public_html_17-18/officers.md

                         </p>
                         <p style="font-size:90%;">
                             <font color="646464">
                                 Daniel joined SUMS to get involved in improving UCSD's math community and department.
-He hopes to record and add to SUMS' history, and to help future members continue what has been started.
+He hopes to support math students via events and workshops, and to help future SUMS members continue what has been started.
                             </font>
                         </p>
                         <p style="font-size:75%;">